-You can determine whether a session is indeed the first-ever session for a user or not, based on the reporting window that you defined for this data view and a 13-month lookback window.
+You can determine whether a session is indeed the first-ever session for a user or a return session, based on the reporting window that you defined for this data view and a 13-month lookback window.
 This reporting lets you determine, for example:

-What percentage of your orders are coming from new vs. repeat sessions?
+What percentage of your orders are coming from new or return sessions?

 For a given marketing channel, or a specific campaign, are you targeting first-time users or return users?
-How did these choices influence conversion rates?
+How does this choice influence conversion rates?

 95%-99% of the time, new sessions are reported accurately.
 The only exceptions are: